 Yes Bank Q4 FY2019 Results Update (26th April, 2019)

-Yes Bank shares fell around 30% on April 30,2019 after the company reported weak key financial parameters for the quarter ended March 2019 ie. Q4 FY2019.
-According to the Q4 results, the bank has reported a net loss of Rs.1,507 Crore on the back of spike in bad loans (mainly IL&FS Group and Jet Airways).
-Lets analyse the Q4 FY2019 results of Yes bank in detail in this article.
+why yes bank shares is falling around 30% on April 30,2019 after the company reported weak key financial parameters for the quarter ended March 2019 ie. Q4 FY2019.
+According to the Q4 results, the bank has reported a net loss of Rs.1,507 Crore on the back of a spike in bad loans (mainly IL&FS Group and Jet Airways).
+Let’s analyze the Q4 FY2019 results of Yes bank in detail in this article.

-- Retail Banking- Under this, the bank offers wide range of products and services such as saving account, current account, fixed deposit, retail loan, depository services and many more.
+- Retail Banking- Under this, the bank offers a wide range of products and services such as saving accounts, current accounts, fixed deposits, retail loans, depository services, and many more.

-- Investment Banking- Yes Bank offers investment banking services in area of mergers and acquisitions, divestitures, private equity syndication and IPO advisory.
+- Investment Banking- Yes Bank offers investment banking services in the area of mergers and acquisitions, divestitures, private equity syndication, and IPO advisory.

 Current statistics of Yes Bank